ASingh2320/StudyBuddy/README.md

 Are you lonely?
 Use StudyBuddy.
+Anmol